Hanxiao-Wu/GeoInverse/README.md

 	- The desired number of layers in the fine 1D model for this group.
 The thickness of each fine layer is calculated as the **group thickness divided by the number of layers**.

 ##### Example
-You can find an example model file here.
+You can find an example model file [here](test.mod).
 The following is an explanation in a group-by-group format.
-Each group has 7 rows to describe its Vs, Vp(or VP/Vs), density,Qs,Qp,T,P, respectively.
+Each group has 7 rows to describe its Vs, Vp(or VP/Vs), density, Qs, Qp, T, P, respectively.
 ***group 0*** Sedimentary layer
 ```
 0 1 1 1.0 2 1.5 2.7 0 5 0.